Scholars We Support

 Dr. Mark Talbot

 Mark R. Talbot, Associate Professor of Philosophy at Wheaton College in Illinois, is our first Scholar.
 He has been a Thomas F. Staley Distinguished Christian Scholar, an Andrew Mellon Graduate Fellow in the School of Arts and Sciences at the University of Pennsylvania, where he earned his Ph.D., and a recipient of The Leland Ryken Award for Teaching Excellence in the Humanities at Wheaton College.
 He is currently working on a four-volume series on Suffering and the Christian Life.
-The first volume, When the Stars Disappear: Help and Hope from Stories of Suffering in Scripture, is available now.
+The first two volumes, When the Stars Disappear and Give Me Understanding that I May Live are available now.
 Dr. Talbot is available to speak on this and other topics.
-You may contact him at mark.talbot@wheaton.edu.
+You may contact him at [email protected].

 Writings